sbkw/MA_2021/README.md

 # MA_2021

+Update 06/2023: This project will be discontinued and archived.

 Python3 needs to be installed.
 To get scripts working, do the following steps:

 1. pip3 install -r requirements.txt